 Maternity leave laws in the United States provide job protection for only twelve weeks, and apply to less than fifty percent of the workforce.
 You may lose your job while on maternity leave.

-Securing mom’s income for these common and foreseeable circumstances is crucial when financing tubal ligation reversal surgery.
-If mom’s income is needed to repay the loans, remember that a successful surgery will result in mom becoming disabled.
+Securing mom’s income for these common and foreseeable circumstances is crucial when borrowing money to pay for tubal ligation reversal surgery.
+If you need mom’s income to repay the loans, remember that a successful surgery will result in mom becoming disabled.

 Supplemental insurance for infertility helps to secure mom’s income two ways.
-Short term disability replaces her income while disabled for the very medical event the surgery is designed to achieve.
-Likewise, hospital indemnity insurance makes cash payments directly to her when she is admitted to the hospital to deliver her baby.
+Short-term disability replaces her income while disabled for the medical event the surgery strives to achieve.
+Likewise, hospital indemnity insurance makes cash payments directly to her when she enters the hospital to deliver her baby.